 Humongous Entertainment has included, probablly as in-jokes, some rather disturbing unused animations in some of its games, accesible via debug rooms:

-In Freddi Fish, the main character can offer his sidekick Luther to an eel to pass through.
-A small ammount of blood is involved.
+In Freddi Fish, there is a removed cutscene where the main character offers her sidekick Luther to an eel to pass through.
+A small amount of blood is involved.
 Turns out it was only a fleeting thought by Freddi, but still...